garrandall/popular-music-data/tracks/pyt--pretty-young-thing--michael-jackson.md

 Pretty young thing
 You need some loving (T.L.C.)
 Tender love and care
-And I'll take you there, take you there, hoo-ooh
+And I'll take you there, take you there, hoo-oh

-Hoo-ooh!
+Hoo-oh!
 (I want to love, you P.Y.T., P.Y.T.)
 Oh, baby (I want to give, you T.L.C., T.L.C)
 Oh, baby
-Hold on, ooh-ooh
+Hold on, oh-oh
 I want to love, you P.Y.T., P.Y.T
 I want to give, you T.L.C., T.L.C
 You're such a P.Y.T. to me, pretty young thing
 Oh baby, oh baby, hold on
 I want to love, you P.Y.T., P.Y.T. (oh, baby)
-I want to give, you T.L.C., T.L.C (you can be, ooh)
+I want to give, you T.L.C., T.L.C (you can be, oh)
 I just wanna love you, you know?
 Ha-ha-ha, I'll give you all that I got